gjorquera/Goldfish/README.md

 - Subtle alarm sound when the Pomodoro is about to finish.
 - Very annoying alarm sound when the Pomodoro finishes.

+## System Requirements

+* Swift 4.0

+## Development

+To execute the test suite, run:

+    ./script/test

+To build Goldfish in debug, run:

+    ./script/build

+To build Goldfish in release and create a distributable dmg, run:

+    ./script/distribute

 ## Why Goldfish?

 According to [Statistic Brain][statistic-brain] the average attention span of a